ZhiLiHydro/pyRiverBed/README.md

 CLI method: quit the GUI and then type `python3 pyriverbed.py` in command line to run pyRiverBed

-Both methods to run pyRiverBed work with zero difference
+Both methods to run pyRiverBed work with zero differences

 ## Examples